Jafar Panahi: Early life and education

-1980–1994: Education and early film career

 At age 20 Panahi was conscripted into the Iranian army and served in the Iran–Iraq War, working as an army cinematographer from 1980 to 1982.
 In 1981 he was captured by Kurdish rebels and held for 76 days.

 From his war experiences he made a documentary that was eventually shown on TV.
 After completing his military service, Panahi enrolled at the College of Cinema and TV in Tehran, where he studied filmmaking and especially appreciated the works of Alfred Hitchcock, Howard Hawks, Luis Buñuel, and Jean-Luc Godard.
-At school he first met and befriended filmmaker Parviz Shahbazi and cinematographer Farzad Jodat, who shot all of Panahi's early work.
+There he first met and befriended filmmaker Parviz Shahbazi and cinematographer Farzad Jodat, who shot all of Panahi's early work.
 During college he interned at the Bandar Abbas Center on the Persian Gulf Coast, where he made his first short documentary films.
-He also began working as an assistant director on his Professor's films before graduating in 1988.
+He also began working as an assistant director on his professor's films before graduating in 1988.

+Early career

 Panahi made several short documentary films for Iranian television through the Islamic Republic of Iran Broadcasting's Channel 2.
 His first short film, The Wounded Heads (Yarali Bashlar), was a documentary about the illegal mourning tradition of head slashing in the Azerbaijan region of northern Iran.
 The film documents a mourning ceremony for the third Shi'ite Imam, Imam Hossein, in which people hit their heads with knives until they bled.
 Panahi had to shoot in secret and the film was banned for several years.
 In 1988 Panahi filmed The Second Look (Negah-e Dovvom), a behind-the-scenes documentary short on the making of Kambuzia Partovi's film Golnar.
 It focuses on the puppet maker for Partovi's film and his relationship with his puppets.
 It was not released until 1993.
 In 1990 he worked as an assistant director on Partovi's film The Fish (1991).

 In 1992 Panahi made his first narrative short film, The Friend (Doust), an homage to Kiarostami's first short film, The Bread and Alley.
 That same year Panahi made his second narrative short, The Final Exam (Akharin Emtehan).
 Both films starred non-professional actors Ali Azizollahi and Mehdi Shahabi and won awards for Best Film, Best Screenplay, Best Cinematography, and Best Editing at Iran's National TV Festival that year.
 Inspired by a story of a young Luis Buñuel once contacting successful film director Jean Epstein to ask for a job in filmmaking, Panahi left a message on Kiarostami's answering machine saying that he loved his films and asking for a job on his next film.
 Kiarostami hired Panahi as his assistant director for the film Through the Olive Trees.
-He had seen several of Panahi's short films and in 1995 said he was "extremely gifted and can be a promising figure in our cinema's future."